Read-only memory: Content images

 The contents of ROM chips can be extracted with special hardware devices and relevant controlling software.
 This practice is common for, as a main example, reading the contents of older video game console cartridges.
 Another example is making backups of firmware/OS ROMs from older computers or other devices - for archival purposes, as in many cases, the original chips are PROMs and thus at risk of exceeding their usable data lifetime.

 The resultant memory dump files are known as ROM images or abbreviated ROMs, and can be used to produce duplicate ROMs - for example to produce new cartridges or as digital files for playing in console emulators.
 The term ROM image originated when most console games were distributed on cartridges containing ROM chips, but achieved such widespread usage that it is still applied to images of newer games distributed on CD-ROMs or other optical media.

 ROM images of commercial games, firmware, etc. usually contain copyrighted software.
 The unauthorized copying and distribution of copyrighted software is a violation of copyright laws in many jurisdictions, although duplication for backup purposes may be considered fair use depending on location.
-In any case, there is a thriving community engaged in the distribution and trading of such software and abandonware for preservation/sharing purposes.
+In any case, there is a thriving community engaged in the distribution and trading of such software for preservation/sharing purposes.